Will Smith Player Props: Dodgers vs. Angels

 Will Smith At The Plate

-- Among qualified hitters in MLB action, he ranks 44th in batting average, seventh in on-base percentage, and 36th in slugging.
+- Among the qualifying hitters in MLB, he ranks 35th in batting average, seventh in on-base percentage, and 24th in slugging.

-- In 65.1% of his 63 games this season, Smith has picked up at least one hit.
-He's also had 17 multi-hit games.

-- Smith has had at least one RBI in 42.9% of his games this season (27 of 63), with two or more RBI 11 times (17.5%).
-He has also accounted for three or more of his team's runs in three contests.
+- Smith has picked up an RBI in 43.8% of his games this year, with more than one RBI in 18.8% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.